hadigilan/LASSO/README.md

 # R code
 We use the glmnet function from glmnet package to run LASSO regression in R. We have two examples to show the results of this function and interpretation:
-1) An artificial data to illustrate variable selection results and draw the solution (or regularization) path
+1) An artificial data analysis to illustrate variable selection results and draw the solution (or regularization) path
-2) A real data to show the applicability of the LASSO in finance
+2) A real data analysis to show the applicability of the LASSO in finance

 # The PwerPoint file
 There is a short review on LASSO theory and R programming.